The Largest Hop Varieties Database

 Beer Maverick has compiled the largest and most extensive database of current beer hop varieties and their details.
 We’ve scoured the internet looking for acid percentages, cohumulone levels, hop substitutes, common beer styles and aroma profiles for over 300 of the most current and often used hops.

 Hops Purpose in Beer

-Hops are used to impart bitterness and aromatic flavors to beer during the brewing process, however certain compounds added by hops also possess antimicrobial properties.
+Hops are used to impart bitterness (bittering hops) and aromatic flavors (aroma hops) to beer during the brewing process.
+However, certain compounds added by hops also possess antimicrobial properties.
 The iso-alpha-acids in particular add strong antibacterial qualities against certain strands of bacteria, which help protect the finished beer from spoiling.

-In historical times, “gruit” or other vegetation were used to add bitterness to beer, but were quickly replaced by hops as it was found that hops simply did a better job at keeping the beer stable and safer over longer periods of time.
+In historical times, “gruit” or other vegetation were used to add bitterness to beer.
+However, they were quickly replaced by hops, as they were found to do a better job at keeping the beer stable and safer over longer periods of time.

 All hops are classified as bittering, aroma or dual-purpose varietals, each corresponding to their typical use cases in brewing beer.
 In general, bittering hops are added early in the boil, aroma hops are added late in the boil and as a dry hop.
 Dry hopping is a process where you add hops to wort that has cooled down and has been fermenting for at least a day or two.
 Dual-purpose hops can be used at any stage of the beer production process.